ugurhmz/MERN-TodoApp/README.md

   - `403 Forbidden`: Unauthorized operation.
   - `404 Not Found`: Todo not found.
   - `500 Internal Server Error`: Todo deletion failed.

+---

+## Additional Notes

+- If a JWT token is provided in the `Authorization` header, it is recommended but not required for some endpoints.
+- Make sure to handle errors gracefully and provide meaningful error messages in the responses.